Proton Exora: Exora Bold (MC2) (2015–2017)

-Photos of facelifted Exora Bold made a circulation on social media network in December 2014.
+Photos of facelifted Exora Bold circulated on social media network in December 2014.
 The changes merely on cosmetic aspect.
 The SP variant design cues reminded to the Livina X-Gear crossover hues.

 There are 5 variants of the Exora Bold MC2, with a choice of either CPS or CFE engine depending on variant choice.
 The first 2 CPS variants are the MT and AT Standard model.
 The other 3 CFE variants are Executive, Premium and Super Premium (SP) which are all in form of automatic CVT transmission.
 The launching of MC2 also marked the reappearance of AT CPS Exora while the Exora Prime CVT model was discontinued.
-Three safety features those are Electronic Stability Control (ESC), rear fog lamp and two side airbags were introduced and applied for both Premium and Super Premium variants.
+Electronic Stability Control (ESC), rear fog lamp and two side airbags were introduced in both Premium and Super Premium variants.

 The 2013 to 2014 Standard CFE CVT variant specifications are identical to 2015 to 2017 Executive variant.

-In 2016, the Standard CPS model was dropped and sometime between 2016 and 2017, Proton quietly discontinued the Super Premium (SP) variants leaving the Executive and Premium variants.
+In 2016, the Standard CPS model was dropped and sometime between 2016 and 2017 Proton quietly discontinued the Super Premium (SP) variants leaving the Executive and Premium variants.
 For the first time in the Proton Exora history, the only engine choice was Proton's turbocharged CFE engine.

 Exora (Enhanced) (2017–2019)

-The 2017 Proton Exora (Enhanced) was introduced on 23 July 2017 as the successor to the Exora Bold MC2.
-The 2017 Exora introduced mainly cosmetic changes and noise, vibration, and harshness (NVH) enhancements.
+The 2017 Proton Exora (Enhanced) was introduced on July 23, 2017 as the successor to the Exora Bold MC2.
+The 2017 Exora introduced mainly cosmetic changes along with noise, vibration, and harshness (NVH) enhancements.
 The model range was also streamlined to two trim levels, namely the Executive and Executive Plus.
 The exterior design of the 2017 Exora has been updated to feature Proton's new three-dimensional badge, in line with the company's recently launched models.

 The existing CamPro 1.6L Turbo engine and CVT powertrain has also been carried over, but it now sits on a new three-mount configuration, designed to reduce transmissions of engine vibrations into the cabin.

 Exora (RC) (2019–2022)

 The 2019 Proton Exora RC (running change) was introduced on 28 May 2019.
 Two variants are offered: Executive and Premium.
 The Exora follows the Iriz and Persona with several changes in the cabin.
-The Premium variant meanwhile has a headunit that runs GKUI with Proton's Hi Proton voice recognition feature.
-However, its exterior doesn't follow the latest Proton design language though the replacement of the bee-sting antenna with a shark fin antenna and the removal of side moldings did occur.
+The Premium variant meanwhile has a head unit that runs GKUI with Proton's Hi Proton voice recognition feature.
+Its exterior doesn't follow the latest Proton design language although the replacement of the bee-sting antenna with a shark fin antenna and the removal of side moldings did occur.

 Executive variants now shares the same Inspira like wheels as the Premium variant but only finished in single tone and the rear trim garnish is finished in chrome opposed to glossy black.